blue-yard/ethereum-blob-simulator/README.md

-# Ethereum Blob Space Simulator
+# Ethereum Blob Simulator

 This simulator helps visualize and understand how Ethereum's blob space market dynamics work, particularly focusing on the relationship between blob fees, transaction throughput, and user behavior.

 ## Live Demo
-Try it out here: [Ethereum Blob Space Simulator](https://blue-yard.github.io/ethereum-blob-simulator)
+Try it out here: [Ethereum Blob Simulator](https://blue-yard.github.io/ethereum-blob-simulator)

 ## Overview

 The simulator models how Layer 2 rollups use Ethereum's blob space, taking into account:

 - Number of rollups and their TPS requirements
 - User price sensitivity for transactions
 - Blob space availability and pricing mechanics